-Research and development-related government grants that are listed in the Eleventh Schedule or identified by the Minister by notice in the Gazette will be exempt under section 12P(2).
+Scientific or technological research and development-related government grants that are listed in the Eleventh Schedule or identified by the Minister by notice in the Gazette will be exempt under section 12P(2).
 The anti-double-dipping rules in section 12P may apply to these government grants.

-6. Conclusion
+6 Conclusion

-In determining whether a government grant is subject to normal tax regard must be had to -
+In determining whether a government grant is subject to normal tax, regard must be had to $- \ensuremath{\mathsf{-}}$